Peak Builders & Roofers of San Diego

 San Diego master bath — walk-in shower, floating vanity, heated floors

-Your bathroom is probably the room that bothers you the most.
-The tile that was fashionable in 1985, the tub nobody uses anymore, the vanity with no counter space.
-San Diego homeowners remodel bathrooms because the daily friction builds up — and because a well-done bathroom remodel adds real resale value in a market where buyers have seen good ones.
+Your bathroom is usually the room that bothers you the most.
+The tile that was fashionable in 1985, the tub nobody actually uses, the vanity with no counter space, the exhaust fan that never quite clears the mirror.
+The friction builds up every single morning — and in a San Diego market where buyers have walked through plenty of beautifully done bathrooms, a dated one quietly drags on what your home is worth.

 What San Diego Bathrooms Actually Want